Human Cognition in Machines: A Unified Perspective of World Models: Video World Models

-\subsubsection{Imagination.}
+\subsubsection{\textbf{Imagination.}}

+Imagination refers to the ability of a world model to generate hypothetical futures that need not have been directly observed, but remain plausible enough to support planning, exploration, or policy learning.
+In video world models, imagination is realized through controllable rollout, \emph{i.e.}, the model simulates how a scene may evolve under actions, prompts, or latent interventions.

-Hypothetical reasoning in training, using traversable latent spaces, allows for sim-to-real transfer of video World Models conditioned on actions, to Genie~\cite{wang2025genie} was among the first models that moved towards an interactive environment rather than just a video generation.
-Genie is an 11-billion-parameter foundation World Model trained entirely via unsupervised learning on unlabeled internet videos.
-It demonstrates that it is possible to achieve frame-by-frame controllability without the ground-truth action labels or domain-specific heuristics traditionally required in robotic World Models.
-Expanding on this, Dream2Flow~\cite{dharmarajan2025dream2flow} extracts 3D object flow from dreamed videos to serve as an intermediate representation for open-world manipulation.
+Genie~\cite{bruce2024genie} is an early example of this shift from passive video generation to interactive environment modeling.
+Trained on unlabeled internet videos, Genie demonstrates that frame-level controllability can emerge without ground-truth action labels or domain-specific robotic supervision.
+Expanding on this, Dream2Flow~\cite{dharmarajan2025dream2flow} extracts 3D object flow from dreamed videos to serve as a modality-agnostic intermediate representation for open-world manipulation.
 By translating AI-generated video rollouts into executable trajectory tracking actions without task-specific demonstrations, it bridges the gap between hallucinated video generation and physical robotic control.

-In this paradigm models focus on generating high-fidelity future states to facilitate cross-domain transfer.
-Dream2Flow~\cite{dharmarajan2025dream2flow} bridges video generation with robotic manipulation by first generating human-interaction videos and then extracting 3D object flow as a modality-agnostic intermediate representation.
-AdaWorld~\cite{gao2025adaworld} addresses the adaptation bottleneck directly by pretraining World Models with self-supervised continuous latent actions extracted from unlabeled video, then cheaply adapting to new environments by mapping real actions to the learned latent action space rather than retraining from scratch.
-Finally, EMERALD~\cite{burchi2025accurate} enhances DIAMOND~\cite{alonso2024diffusion} and Dreamer-style agents with MaskGIT-based parallel token prediction in a structured spatial latent representation allow traversal, jointly encoding spatial structure alongside temporal dynamics to improve accuracy and efficiency in model-based RL for sim-to-real transfer.
-Astra~\cite{zhu2025astra} extends this line of work with an autoregressive denoising framework that supports long video horizons sufficient for future prediction comparable to motor control, addressing the practical requirement that imagined rollouts for real-world
+AdaWorld~\cite{gao2025adaworld} addresses the adaptation problem by pretraining world models with self-supervised continuous latent actions extracted from unlabeled video.
+At deployment time, real actions can be mapped into the learned latent action space, reducing the need to retrain for each new environment.
+Finally, EMERALD~\cite{burchi2025accurate} enhances DIAMOND~\cite{alonso2024diffusion} and Dreamer-style agents with MaskGIT-based~\cite{chang2022maskgit} parallel token prediction in a spatio-temporal latent representation.
+This allows jointly encoding spatial structure alongside temporal dynamics to improve accuracy and efficiency in model-based RL for sim-to-real transfer.
+Astra~\cite{zhu2025astra} extends this with an autoregressive denoising framework that supports long video horizons sufficient for future prediction comparable to motor control, addressing the practical requirement of imagined rollouts for real-world environments.

-\subsubsection{Motivation.}
+\subsubsection{\textbf{Motivation.}}